 A lead-acid alternative to the lithium route are Deep Cycle Batteries.
 These 6-volt batteries are most often specified for golf-cart use but when wired in series (for a combined output voltage of 12 volts), they’re a fantastic RV/Marine setup.
 What you get from 2 Deep-Cycle 6-volt batteries over one of the standard-size 12-volt batteries you’ll buy at the store is, as the term “deep cycle” suggests, a much longer cycle in between charging.
 The cells in these batteries just allow themselves to be drained “deeper” than the in the shallower 12-volts, if that makes any sense.
 If there WERE more readily-available deep-cell 12-volt batteries, then we’d be buying those, but because the industry has adopted 6-volt deep-cells, possibly because forklifts and other commercial equipment require 18-volts, that’s what we RV’ers buy!

-Real Quick: Parallel vs. Series
+Parallel vs. Series Battery Setup

 Parallel combines the batteries in such a way that the output is the same, but the system draws current out of both simultaneously, draining them slower and giving you longer battery life.
-Though the example above shows two batteries hooked together, you could “daisy chain” as many 12-volt batteries as you wanted (3, 4, 5…) without damage to your RV.
+The great thing is that you could “daisy chain” as many 12-volt batteries as you wanted together, 3, 4, 5, etc. without damage to your RV.
 The only thing that would limit you is space.

-However, a more effective setup is usually two deep-cycle 6-volts in series.
+Series.
+Though Parallel can be good, often a more effective setup is usually two deep-cycle 6-volts in series.
 When wired in Series the voltage of both batteries are combined.
 Unlike parallel, you could not wire more than 2 6-volt batteries into the mix without damaging your RV.
 Because of the deep cells of 6-volt batteries, this is actually a superior setup to the parallel 12’s above.

 If your rig is big or you just want to make sure you don’t run out for long dry-camping adventures, this is the go-to configuration.

 BOOSTING YOUR TANK CAPACITY IN THE WILD

-So now you’ve got power for days, but what are you going to do when that septic tank fills to capacity??
+So, now you’ve got power for days, but what are you going to do when that septic tank fills to capacity?
 Fun’s over, right?